ubleipzig/gitbits/40-EditPatchRebase.md

 semantically sensible commits, e.g. separate updates to documentation from a fix, from a feature.

-Works for `git reset --patch`, too.
+Works in the opposite direction, e.g. `git reset --patch`, too.

 Shorthand: `git add -p`, in essence, you can have a mess of changes and your commits still look fantastic.